Useful Chinese Phrases

 • sheh sheh: thank you

-• ching: less force?
+• ching: please

-Unfortunately, that’s about all of the Chinese I learned/used!
+Unfortunately, that’s about all of the Chinese I learned/used.